-Qantas WiFi offers a very fast and pleasingly free way to stay connected above the clouds on its domestic Boeing 737 and Airbus A330 flights, and WiFi will likely be extended to international flights – including on the Airbus A380 and Boeing 787 jets – from 2021.
+Qantas WiFi offers a very fast and pleasingly free way to stay connected above the clouds on its domestic Boeing 737 and Airbus A330 flights, and WiFi will likely be extended to international flights starting from 2021-2022.

 This Executive Traveller guide to Qantas WiFi will be updated on a rolling basis to cover the state of play with the airline’s inflight Internet service.

-Yes, most domestic Qantas flights have WiFi.
+Almost all domestic Qantas flights now have WiFi.
 This includes the Boeing 737s which are the workhorse of Qantas’ domestic fleet, along with the twin-aisle Airbus A330s typically seen on east-west routes.

 Which Qantas aircraft are equipped with WiFi?